 Meanwhile, another compilation of the Quran was put together by the cooperation between Zayd ibn Thābit, Ali ibn Abī Ṭālib, and others.
-This compilation, which was accepted by all Muslims, was made during the rulership of the third caliph, ‘Uthmān ibn ‘Affān (AD 644-656).
+This compilation, which all Muslims accepted, was made during the rulership of the third caliph, ‘Uthmān ibn ‘Affān (AD 644-656).
 The Quran was compiled in its final version circa AD 650.
 It is said that it was accepted after a great number of writers, memorizers, and experts of the Quran evaluated it.
 However, unlike Ali’s compilation, this compilation was not based on the order of revelation.
-It was like the copies of the Quran that we have in our hands today.
+It was like the copies of the Quran that we have today.
 There are 114 chapters or surahs (سورَة), thirty juz’ (جُزء) or sections, and over 6000 verses.
 This muṣḥaf (مُصحَف) or scripture of the Quran was and is accepted by all Muslims of all denominations.

 In What Language Is the Quran Written?

 The language of the people living during the prophethood of Prophet Muhammad was Arabic.
 The Prophet himself was also a speaker of the Arabic language.
 At that time, many Arab poets composed very eloquent poems.
 However, the language of the Quran was much more eloquent than all of those poems.
 That is what made the Quran a miracle.
-What makes the Quran so eloquent is the way it uses the Arabic language, which is a unique language that can convey messages like no other language.
+The Quran is so eloquent because it uses Arabic, a unique language that can convey messages like no other language.
 As the Quran says, the Quran was revealed in clear Arabic:

 وَلَقَدْ نَعْلَمُ أَنَّهُمْ يَقُولُونَ إِنَّمَا يُعَلِّمُهُ بَشَرٌ ۗ لِّسَانُ الَّذِي يُلْحِدُونَ إِلَيْهِ أَعْجَمِيٌّ وَهَٰذَا لِسَانٌ عَرَبِيٌّ مُّبِينٌ ﴿١٠٣﴾